matthew-andrews/web-app/README.md

 grunt watch &
 ```

-To see the AppCache update mechanism edit any file inside templates or clients.
+To see the AppCache update mechanism edit any file inside `templates` or `client`.